About our facilities

 The Ulovane campus is situated on its own reserve sharing borders with Amakhala and Kwantu Game Reserves, in the Eastern Cape, South Africa.
-Most of our practical excursions take place on the beautiful 12000 hectares Amakhala Game Reserve.
+Most of our practical excursions take place on the beautiful 8000 hectares Amakhala Game Reserve.
+We have our own entry and exit gate, which allows us to explore Amakhala freely.

 The Ulovane Reserve is a conservation area focusing strongly on vegetation management and on re-establishing populations of Cape Mountain Zebra and smaller mammals like the Blue Duiker populations for the area.
 There are no large potentially dangerous animals on Ulovane Reserve which gives our students the freedom to explore the area’s beauty or go for a run safely.
 Ulovane camp has the most stunning 180-degree view of Amakhala Game Reserve and the position of the camp allows you to see the herds of antelope roaming the plains below.

 The Ulovane reserve which borders Amakhala is operated by Paranthodon Investments – a small company owned by one of our very first Ulovane students.